3BMLabs/opyce/README.md

 # sharing data between add-ins
 to share data between addins, we can:

-or instead of sharing data, we can write the file already?
+- write an ini file which the main application will read. the ini file will store the current code.

 # new outlook requires new add-in
 https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/one-outlook